kisudsoe/PostGWAS-tools/README.md

     --dbfilt  A function for filtering data.
     --dbvenn  A function for venn analysis.
     --dbgene  A function for gene analysis.
+    --dbcomp  A function for PCA analysis for datasets.

 Global arguments:
     --base    <Base input file path>